Young boys do not usually care much about hairstyles. But when they do, they want to make an impression with the trendy hairstyles like the adults.

 A buzz cut may look simple, but they can be livened up with a pale grey and they’re perfect for the boy who hates messing with his hair.

-When your son or nephew is in between being a teenager and a boy, a side part on a cut with a couple inches of length will help him feel grown up.
+When your son or nephew is in between being a teenager and a boy, a side part on a cut with a couple inches of length will help him look fabulous.

 Straight hair is easily manipulated – take this cut: uneven layers help to add body and easy built-in style.